Images of point charges in conducting ellipses and prolate spheroids

 \section{Point charge on axis of conducting prolate spheroid}

 Consider a conducting prolate spheroid of half-focal length $f$, half-height $c$ and half-width $a=\sqrt{c^2-f^2}$, where in Cartesian coordinates $x,y,z$ the rotation axis is aligned with $z$.
 The spheroid is excited by a point charge located a distance $d$ up the $z$-axis, as depicted in Figure \ref{SpheroidLineImage}.
-We will use spheroidal coordinates $\xi,\eta$, with $\rho=\sqrt{x^2+y^2}$, defined as:
+We will use spheroidal coordinates $\xi,\eta$, with $\rho=\sqrt{x^2+y^2}$, defined as: \cite{NIST:DLMF}

+Spheroidal coordinates $\xi,\eta$ are analogous to elliptic coordinates, but here we do not use the trigonometric representations:

+Surfaces of constant $\xi$ are concentric prolate spheroids, with $\xi=1$ being the focal line, and surfaces of constant $\eta$ are hyperboloids which describe an analogue of the latitudinal angle on a given spheroid.
 The boundary of the spheroid is $\xi=\xi_0=c/f$.
 The exciting potential $V_{e}$ can be expressed as a series of spheroidal harmonics:

 Where $P_n$ and $Q_n$ are the Legendre functions of the first and second kinds, and $\xi_d=d/f$ is the $\xi$ coordinate of the source charge.
-The boundary condition is $V=0$ at $\xi=\xi_0$, where $V=V_{e}+V_{r}$ is the total potential outside the spheroid and $V_{r}$ is the reflected potential.
+We split the total potential outside the spheroid as $V=V_{e}+V_{r}$ where $V_{r}$ is the reflected potential\footnote{the terminology ``reflected potential" is not intended to suggest the existence of a reflection law as for example with Kelvin's method for the sphere.} by the presence of the spheroid, and the boundary condition is then $V=0$ at $\xi=\xi_0$.
 Using the standard separation of variables approach, $V_{r}$ is found to be

 We will now investigate the analytic continuation of the series \eqref{Vr} inside the spheroid.